 Ott DeFoe | Mossy Oak Fishing Team

 When I have a bad day at my job as a tournament bass fisherman, and I know I must go out and compete the next day to have a chance to do well and win in a tournament, I realize I must get my mind right.
-Various anglers have different methods for solving this problem.
+Various anglers have different methods for solving this problem, but I approach fishing one day at a time.

 In 2015, during the first three or four tournaments of the year, I’d have a terrible first day of bass fishing.
 However, on the second days of each tournament, I’d go out, compete and salvage the tournaments.
 I learned that for me to catch bass on the second day of tournaments after striking out or doing poorly on the first day, I had to totally scrap my game plan.